amtoaer

 1. After downloading a TV series, you watched it for a while and then put it aside.
 When you want to continue watching it, you forget where you left off and have to start from the beginning.

-2. You have accumulated too many TV series, and when you open your video list, you see a clutter of folders, making it difficult to navigate.
+2. You have accumulated too many TV series, and when you open the video list, you see a clutter of folders, which makes you dizzy.

-3. You want to easily access your videos on other devices without complicated configurations.
+3. You want to easily access your videos on other devices without complex configurations.

 These are the problems that media library management software needs to solve.
 Specifically, the core functions of a media library management software should include: